Kennedy half dollar: Collecting

 In addition to the Accented Hair variety, one variety of the Kennedy half which receives significant interest due to its rarity is the 1964 Special Mint Set ('SMS') half dollar; Approximately 'a dozen or so' examples have been located over the course of the 2000s to the present day, and feature a 'satin finish' with well-defined strikes and die polishing lines.
 It is the rarest non-error variety of the Kennedy half known to date.

 Examples of this variety typically sell for significant amounts of money; a 1964 Special Mint Set half dollar sold for $47,000 in 2016.

 In 1998, a special "matte finish" Kennedy half dollar was issued as part of the two-coin "Kennedy Collectors Set", paired with a commemorative silver dollar honoring Robert F. Kennedy.
 Between 62,000 and 64,000 1998-S, matte finish coins were issued, making it the lowest mintage of the series.

-Half dollars not intended for circulation, such as proof coins and those minted between 2001 and 2021 occasionally enter circulation; these issues are sometimes found through coin roll hunting by collectors, being referred to as 'NIFCs' (Not Intended For Circulation).
+Half dollars not intended for circulation, such as proof coins and those minted with dates 2002 through 2020 occasionally enter circulation; these issues are sometimes found through coin roll hunting by collectors, being referred to as NIFCs (from "Not Intended for Circulation").

 In 2019, an Enhanced Reverse Proof Kennedy half dollar was included in a special set with an Apollo 11 50th anniversary half dollar.
 The special Kennedy half was limited to a maximum mintage of 100,000 coins and sold out.